 - Quickly filter WCAG 2.0 by Level and Responsibility

 The Hierarchy of the Web Content Accessibility Guidelines (WCAG) 2.0 can be a bit daunting.
-WCAG 2.0 consists of over 450 technology specific Techniques across three primary priority (or conformance) levels known as A (25), AA (13), and AAA (23).
-Among these priority levels, there is 61 Testable Success Criteria across 12 guidelines.
+WCAG 2.0 consists of over 450 technology-specific Techniques across three primary priority (or conformance) levels known as A (25), AA (13), and AAA (23).
+Among these priority levels, there are 61 Testable Success Criteria across 12 guidelines.
 All of this, of course, falls under 4 guiding Principles (Percievable, Operable, Understandable, and Robust).
 If this doesn’t whet your palate and you are eager to dive into the specifics of how WCAG 2.0 breaks down, you can start to explore the definitions of WCAG 2.0 at the World Wide Web Consortium (W3C) website via w3.org.

 The World Wide Web Consortium (W3C) is an international community that develops open standards to ensure the long-term growth of the Web.

 OR, better yet, in our opinion, take a look at what the uber-talented folks at Viget have put together.
-This is a go-to resource for any designer, developer, or product owner looking to undertand the nuances of WCAG 2.0 and how it all shakes down.
+This is a go-to resource for any designer, developer, or product owner looking to understand the nuances of WCAG 2.0 and how it all shakes down.
 We use it at AudioEye and know you’ll find it incredibly helpful.